metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `clustering` (Attributes) Multi-cluster related features. (see [below for nested schema](#nestedatt--spec--clustering))
 - `custom_dashboards` (List of Map of String) A list of user-defined custom monitoring dashboards that you can use to generate metrics charts for your applications.
 The server has some built-in dashboards; if you define a custom dashboard here with the same name as a built-in dashboard, your custom dashboard takes precedence and will overwrite the built-in dashboard.
 You can disable one or more of the built-in dashboards by simply defining an empty dashboard.
 An example of an additional user-defined dashboard, ''' - name: myapp title: My App Metrics items: - chart: name: 'Thread Count' spans: 4 metricName: 'thread-count' dataType: 'raw' ''' An example of disabling a built-in dashboard (in this case, disabling the Envoy dashboard), ''' - name: envoy ''' To learn more about custom monitoring dashboards, see the documentation at https://kiali.io/docs/configuration/custom-dashboard/
 - `deployment` (Attributes) (see [below for nested schema](#nestedatt--spec--deployment))
+- `extensions` (Attributes List) Defines third-party extensions whose metrics can be integrated into the Kiali traffic graph. (see [below for nested schema](#nestedatt--spec--extensions))
 - `external_services` (Attributes) These external service configuration settings define how to connect to the external services like Prometheus, Grafana, and Jaeger.
 Regarding sensitive values in the external_services 'auth' sections: Some external services configured below support an 'auth' sub-section in order to tell Kiali how it should authenticate with the external services.
 Credentials used to authenticate Kiali to those external services can be defined in the 'auth.password' and 'auth.token' values within the 'auth' sub-section.
 Because these are sensitive values, you may not want to declare the actual credentials here in the Kiali CR.
 In this case, you may store the actual password or token string in a Kubernetes secret.
 If you do, you need to set the 'auth.password' or 'auth.token' to a value in the format 'secret:<secretName>:<secretKey>' where '<secretName>' is the name of the secret object that Kiali can access, and '<secretKey>' is the name of the key within the named secret that contains the actual password or token string.
 For example, if Grafana requires a password, you can store that password in a secret named 'myGrafanaCredentials' in a key named 'myGrafanaPw'.
 In this case, you would set 'external_services.grafana.auth.password' to 'secret:myGrafanaCredentials:myGrafanaPw'. (see [below for nested schema](#nestedatt--spec--external_services))
 - `health_config` (Attributes) This section defines what it means for nodes to be healthy.
 For more details, see https://kiali.io/docs/configuration/health/ (see [below for nested schema](#nestedatt--spec--health_config))
 - `identity` (Attributes) Settings that define the Kiali server identity. (see [below for nested schema](#nestedatt--spec--identity))